klahrinz/klahrinz.github.io/LAW01-06-3crp.md

  - (e) When the accused admits the act or omission charged in the complaint or information but interposes a lawful defense, the order of trial may be modified.

-**Section 12.
+**§12.
 Application for examination of witness for accused before trial.**

  When the accused has been held to answer for an offense, he may, upon motion with notice to the other parties, have witnesses conditionally examined in his behalf.
 The motion shall state: